KTB2025/GEOG-678-Bricken-Fall2025/Module_6/Lab06/README.md

 ### Output

-e following deliverables were produced for this assignment:
+The following deliverables were produced for this assignment:

 - `index.html` – Custom TAMU campus map
 - `tamuBuildings.js` – External GeoJSON file with building data